Snekutaren/fastwrt/README.md

    ✅ *Same result on every run, every device.*

 2. **Modular architecture**
-   The framework is structured into **dedicated modules** for each functional area (VLANs, interfaces, firewall, SSH, VPN preparation, certificates).
+   The framework is structured into **dedicated modules** for each functional area (VLANs, interfaces, DHCP, firewall, SSH, VPN preparation, certificates).
 This improves maintainability, readability, and scalability for future expansion.

 3. **Explicit configuration-driven deployment**
    All settings derive directly from structured configuration definitions within the script or external config files, ensuring clarity and auditability.